drstearns/tutorials/src/flexbox/index.md

 </div>
 ```

-<p><a href="https://codepen.io/drstearns/pen/xLjMRO?editors=1100" class="button is-primary">Open in CodePen</a></p>
+<p><a href="https://codepen.io/drstearns/pen/xLjMRO" class="button is-primary">Open in CodePen</a></p>

-Because we use `class="col-icons"` on the second column, that element will no longer be selected by our `.col` style rule, so it won't get the `flex-grow: 1` property setting.
+Because we use `class="col-icons"` on the second column, that element will no longer be selected by our `.col` style rule, so it won't get the `flex: 1` property setting.
 The other column will, so it will grow to consume the rest of the available row width.
 This will continue to work even if we add more icons to the right side: that column will grow only as large as it needs to be to show its content, but the first column will grow to consume the remaining row width.

 ## Specifying Widths Explicitly

 So far we've seen how to make columns just wide enough to fit their content, or grow to consume the available row width, but what if you want to specify an exact column width, like 20% or 300 pixels?
 You can do this using the `flex-basis` property.

+### Box Sizing

 When you start setting widths explicitly, it's a good idea to also tell the browser that you want the element's padding and borders to be included in the element's width.
 By default, browsers consider an element's width to be only the width of the content area: padding and borders are then added on top of that.
 So if you set the width of an element to be `300px` but then add `10px` of padding to the left and right sides, the overall width of the element will actually be `320px` by default.